fmerg/pymerkle/README.md

 t = merkle_tree(hash_type='sha256', encoding='utf-8', security=True)
 ```

-Defense measures play role only for the default hash and encoding types above; in all other combinations, `security` could be set to `False` or by default `True` without essentially affecting encryption (cf. section *Defense against second-preimage attack* for details <!--see [here](#defense)-->for details).
+Defense measures play role only for the default hash and encoding types above; in all other combinations, `security` could be set to `False` or by default `True` without essentially affecting encryption (cf. section *Defense against second-preimage attack* <!--see [here](#defense)-->for details).
 To create a Merkle-tree with hash algorithm _SHA512_ and encoding type _UTF-32_ you could just type:

 ```python
 t = merkle_tree(hash_type='sha512', encoding='utf-32')